 13.63 = 229,234,000 / 16,814,000

-To give you an idea of how Apple’s accounts receivable turnover ratio stacks up to a couple of its competitors, below is a chart of Apple’s historical A/R turns compared to Amazon and Google:
+Let’s get an idea of Apple’s accounts receivable turnover compared to a couple of its competitors.
+Below is a chart of Apple’s historical A/R turns compared to Amazon and Google:

-Evaluating a company’s accounts receivable turnover ratio will give you insight into whether a company is doing a good job of turning A/R into cash and evaluating customers' ability to pay for goods or services before extending credit.
+Is a business doing a good job of turning A/R into cash?
+Is their credit policy established?
+Are they evaluating a customer’s ability to pay for products or services before extending credit?

 Strong companies turn A/R quickly so they can reinvest that cash into expanding operations and growing returns for shareholders.